arizona indian ruins

 What are Cliff Dwellings?

-Examples of cliff dwellings in Arizona are Walnut Canyon, Montezuma’s Castle, Tonto National Monument, and Palataki.
+Examples of cliff dwellings in Arizona include: Walnut Canyon, Montezuma’s Castle, Tonto National Monument, and Palataki.

 What are Pueblos?